Simon-Rabich/Monorepo/README.md

-# Parking Decision
+# Parking Decision MicroService
+### _Parking Decision Backend Service giving inspiration and sort of template to study from_
-### _ParkingDecision Service_
+### _Level: easy-medium_
+### _This repo will take you fast-forward to be beyond exceptional_

-This repository contains backend code, using FastAPI framework.
+This repository contains backend code, using the FastAPI framework.

-- CI with github action
+- CI with GitHub action
 - CD with AWS (not yet)
-- FastAPI + postgers + docker
+- FastAPI + pg db + docker
-- Best practices
+- Best practices implementations
+- USING:
+- Construct, DAL, ORM, TDD full coverage, docker, swagger
+- Workflows, git hooks, SDK, common, PEP8 helpers, PR templates
+- TODO:
+- make serverless, add env configs for dev, stg, uat, prd

 ## Tech